-Have you ever wondered where cheese puffs - those finger-staining, endlessly edible snacks made ever popular by a neon-orange cheetah with sunglasses and an attitude - came from?
+Have you ever wondered where cheese puffs - those finger-staining, pirate's booty, cheddar cheese, edible snacks made ever popular by a neon-orange cheetah with sunglasses and an attitude (aka Cheetos) - came from?
 Would it surprise you to learn they weren't originally meant for human consumption at all?
 Sometimes truth is stranger than fiction, and that's certainly the case with everyone's favorite junk food, the cheese curl.

 As Ernie Smith with Atlas Obscura tells it, the story of the cheese curl begins in the 1930s in the Midwestern agricultural center of Wisconsin, inside the production center of the Beloit-based Flakall Corporation, a manufacturer of animal feed.

 To produce stock feed, the Flakall Corp. placed the raw material in a grinder, which flaked out the corn (hence the name, "flake-all") and took as much as possible from the grain, as well as smoothing out any sharp edges.
 So is it safe to say Cheetos are basically a corn meal?

 As all do, Flakall's patented machine needed upkeep and, more regularly, cleaning, and workers were soon coming up with tricks to keep it from clogging.
 One method involved pouring a ration of damp corn into the grinder.

 Here, however, something funny happened that would change the course of snacking history forever.
 The moist corn came into contact with the friction-generated heat of the machine and, as it left the grinder, no longer flaked - it puffed out, like popcorn without any of the sharp kernels left.

 If this all seems a bit technical, this clip from BBC One's "Food Factory" should help:

 From the byproducts of the production of animal feed, the corn puff was born.